WZVN-TV: Analog-to-digital conversion

 On October 31, 2002, WZVN-TV and WBBH-TV began broadcasting high-definition television, the first stations in the market to do so.
-With the move to digital, WZVN moved north from its former site in southern Lee County to WBBH-TV's facility.
+With the change to digital, WZVN moved north from its former site in southern Lee County to WBBH-TV's facility.

-WZVN-TV discontinued regular programming on its analog signal, over UHF channel 26, on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WZVN-TV discontinued regular programming on its analog signal, over UHF channel 26, on February 17, 2009, the original digital television transition date.
 The station's digital signal remained on its pre-transition UHF channel 41, using virtual channel 26.

 Between October 2019 and March 2020, WZVN-TV broadcast on the WBBH-TV multiplex (physical channel 15) until WZVN began broadcasts on its post-repack channel coinciding with phase 8 of the repack; during construction, the WZVN-TV antenna was not available for use.